jrtabash/ishlang/docs/specification.md

 ```

 Loop over each element in a container.
-Container can be a string, array or hashmap.
+Container can be a string, array, hashmap or range.
 The <var> variable is read-only and cannot directly modify the container.

 ### Example - sum array elements